 Of the young’uns in Golden State, big man James Wiseman has perhaps the best chance at being the best—and it’s Green’s job to make sure it happens.
 After Wiseman’s NBA debut in Brooklyn last year, when the rookie was overpowered by veteran big DeAndre Jordan, Green texted him clips with instructions on how to defend a lob threat like Jordan.
 In an April matchup against the Wizards, Wiseman’s first half consisted of getting pummeled in the paint by fellow 7-footer Robin Lopez.
 Incensed, Green tore into the rookie on the sideline.
-Following the verbal assault, Wiseman scored 10 of his 18 points in the second half, helping Golden State to an important win in their playoff push.
+Following the verbal assault, Wiseman scored 10 of his 18 points in the second half.

 “I didn’t take it as, ‘All right, he’s talking bad.
 And I’m getting in my feelings,’” Wiseman said by phone last month.
 “I took it as a challenge.
 It’s like, ‘OK, I’m about to prove to him that I can do it.’
 He came back to me and said, ‘Now that’s how you do it.’
 He wanted to see me be the best I can be.”